Caravan & Camping Tips For Winter: Stay Warm & Power Up Off-Grid

 A caravan heater is a must-have appliance if you want to keep your caravan cosy when the mercury drops.

 There are lots of options depending on your existing power set-up, whether that’s diesel, LPG or battery.
-The best advice is to run your heater through a totally independent power source so you don’t need to worry about draining power from something else so you can have a comfortable night’s sleep.
+The best advice is to run your heater through a totally independent power source, so you don’t need to worry about draining power from another appliance, allowing you to have a comfortable night’s sleep.

-For a gas heater, check out the Truma Gas Heater Vario, the highest rated recreational gas heater on the market.
+For a gas heater, check out the Truma Vario Gas Heater, the highest rated recreational gas heater on the market.
 It’s powered by LPG gas and lit by a 12-Volt ignition, plus it boasts a super lightweight design.

 For a diesel option, There are a few players on the market.
 The Webasto Diesel Heater is a 2kW diesel fired air top heater.
 It’s exceptionally economical in fuel and power consumption, and is virtually noiseless.
 It also comes in a model with ducting and a digital controller

-For a cheaper but just as reliable brand, check out the Belief 12V 2.2kW Diesel Air Heater.
-Equipped with a comprehensive installation guide and a 2-year warranty, it serves as an excellent choice for staying warm throughout the winter season.
+For a cheaper but just as reliable brand, check out the Aussie Traveller 12V 2kW Diesel Heater.
+Equipped with a comprehensive installation guide and a 1-year warranty, it serves as an excellent choice for staying warm throughout the winter season.

 For a higher end brand check out the Eberspacher Airtronic AS3 Diesel Air Heater.
 Eberspacher is known for its global climate control and has been a trusted brand since 1865.
 It does come with a higher price tag however with its low fuel and power consumption you will be happy you invested!